🇩🇪

 Read labels using the EU allergen system

-EU allergen regulations require the 14 major allergens — including milk, eggs, and sulphites — to be clearly emphasised on prepacked food labels, usually in bold but sometimes by a different typographic style.
-This makes scanning ingredient lists faster than in many other countries.
-Milk and egg derivatives will be flagged, so whey, lactose, and egg albumin are all covered by this system.
-What the system does not cover are non-allergen animal ingredients such as gelatine, animal fat, and bone-char processed sugar — these appear only in the standard ingredients list and require a full read.
+EU allergen regulations require the 14 major allergens, including milk and eggs, to be clearly emphasised on prepacked food labels, usually in bold, but sometimes by a different typographic style.
+Milk derivatives such as whey, lactose, and casein are covered.
+What the system does not cover are non-allergen animal ingredients: gelatine, Schmalz, and meat stock appear only in the standard ingredients list and require a full read.
 Always check both sections.

 Know Before You Go